sdsykes/nut-10/README.md

 Once you have compiled the Doggolang source code, the execution should be crazy fast, there isn't a lot of wastage in the assembler output (although an optimisation step could of course improve things further).

-Let's benchmark it.
+Let's benchmark it against the interpreter.
 I have a short program (based on samantha) set up to loop a million times.
 First with the interpreter:

 ```
 $ time ruby interpret2.rb benchmark.doggolang